Anne Hathaway

 A still from the series 'WeCrashed'

-Anne Hathaway has been keeping busy with various projects.
+Hathaway's kept her schedule packed with diverse roles.
 She co-starred with Peter Dinklage in the romantic comedy "She Came To Me" (2023) and with Nicholas Galitzine in the melodrama "The Idea of You."

 • Anne Hathaway for me is an idol of feminine and beauty, I really like this actress.
 She showed herself in negative and positive roles, well done.